redmix-run/redmix/packages/create-cedar-app/README.md

 ## Description

-This package creates and installs a Redwood project, which is the entry point for anyone using Redwood.
+This package creates and installs a Cedar project, which is the entry point for anyone using CedarJS.
 It has two parts:

 - The installation script [`src/create-cedar-app.js`](./src/create-cedar-app.js)
 - Project template code in the [`templates/`](./templates/) directory